Japan–China Joint Communiqué: Japan's relations with PRC

 Before normalization from 1952 to 1972, Japan only had diplomatic relations with Taiwan and not China.
-Although Prime Minister Eisaku Sato was in support of Taiwan, he regarded China as a threat, in keeping with the United States' policy on China.
+Although Prime Minister Eisaku Satō was in support of Taiwan, he regarded China as a threat, in keeping with the United States' policy on China.

 Despite this, Japan was interested in restoring relations with China due to cultural, security, and economic interests.
 Japan and China have been neighboring countries for almost two thousand years and share many cultural, historic, and religious heritages.
 In terms of security interests, Japan wanted to restore its relations with China in order to set the tone for a peaceful diplomatic relationship after years of war.

 From 1950 to 1972, trade between Japan and China existed but was relatively limited.
 At first, trade was restricted due to events such as the Korean War, a Chinese embargo on Japan in 1958, and tensions regarding the recognition of Taiwan.
 Later, the 1960 "Japan-China Trade Principle" led to the growth in selective trade that became more regularized after diplomatic relations resumed in 1972.

-After the economic "Nixon shock" in 1971, Chinese businesses became more attractive for the Japanese economy than previously.
-Eventually, Prime Minister Sato resigned, which led to the election and next cabinet of Prime Minister Kakuei Tanaka.
+After the economic "Nixon shock" in 1971, Chinese businesses became more attractive for the Japanese economy than they previously had.
+Eventually, Prime Minister Satō resigned, which led to the election and next cabinet of Prime Minister Kakuei Tanaka.
 Prime Minister Tanaka made the restoration of relations between Japan and China an issue of priority in his agenda, hence his pursuing of the Joint Communique.
 This was beneficial for China as well, since it could lead to a smooth entry back into the international society and economy and could end the state of war between China and Japan.
 The February 1972 visit by Richard Nixon to China, leading to the Shanghai Communiqué, also played a role.
 The surprising Sino-American rapprochement boosted the possibility of a communique between China and Japan.